xFiveRivers/drum-classifier/README.md

 ### Results Folder

 All results from the model training process are stored here.
-The `models/` subfolder hosts the `state_dict` resulting from a completed training run.
+The `models/` sub-folder hosts the `state_dict` resulting from a completed training run.

 ### Src Folder

 The core files for running the pipeline can be found here.

-The `_legacy/` subfolder contains old scripts or revisions that are no longer useful for the core function of the project, however hold some value to me.
+The `_legacy/` sub-folder contains old scripts or revisions that are no longer useful for the core function of the project, however hold some value to me.

-The `classes/` subfolder containes the classes used for the core pipeline of training the model.
+The `classes/` sub-folder contains the classes used for the core pipeline of training the model.

-The `models/` subfolder contains various model architectures exlored during the creation of the project with `model_02` being the final revision.
+The `models/` sub-folder contains various model architectures explored during the creation of the project with `model_02` being the final revision.

 Finally, the `utility/` subfolder contains any useful scripts that were needed for file management or notebooks.